1jour1vin

 About the wine:

-The 2018 Brunello di Montalcino Madonna delle Grazie takes its time to open up in the glass, complex and darkly alluring with its musky notes of red currant and savory spices, yet with lovely swirling hints of rose.
-A hint of smooth smoke adds a lovely contrast.
-Its textures are like flowing velvet, with a chalky mineral quality that emerges quickly, perfectly balanced by a massive wave of dark red berries; yet throughout it all, balance is expertly maintained by a refined acidity that creates a sense of total inner harmony.
-The 2018 leaves a structured impression, yet its tannins are silky and refined, paired with a hint of violet and a resonance of lavender that I find utterly captivating.
-I’ve tasted this wine over the past two years and monitored this recent bottle for 48 hours; during which time it never faltered and only gained in depth and complexity.
-Il Marroneto’s 2018 Madonna delle Grazie is unquestionably one of the top three wines of the vintage.
+The 2018 Brunello di Montalcino Madonna delle Grazie takes its time to open up in the glass, complex and darkly seductive with its musky notes of red currant and savory spices, yet with lovely swirling hints of rose.
+A hint of smooth smokiness adds a lovely contrast.
+Its textures are like flowing velvet, with a chalky minerality that emerges quickly, perfectly balanced by a massive wave of dark red berries; yet throughout it all, the balance is expertly maintained by a refined acidity that creates a sense of total inner harmony.
+The 2018 leaves a structured impression, yet its tannins are silky and refined, paired with a hint of violet and a hint of lavender that I find extremely alluring.
+I’ve tasted this wine over the past two years and have been monitoring this recent bottle for 48 hours; during which time it never faltered and only gained in depth and complexity.
+Il Marroneto’s 2018 Madonna delle Grazie is undoubtedly one of the top three wines of the vintage.
 I tip my hat to Alessandro Mori and his team.
 2025–2033

 James Suckling